 Subject to agreeing appropriate siting and design of houses at the reserved matter stage there is no reason why the development of this site would be inherently harmful to the amenities of existing residents or prejudicial to the amenities of future occupiers of the development.
-Nevertheless particular care would need to be paid to the uses within the proposed employment area as B2 uses could prove problematic if sited too close to residential properties.
 On this basis the proposal complies with the requirements of policy EQ2.